 To alleviate this risk, The Food Bank partners with elementary schools in 28 of the 32 counties it serves to provide Buddy Packs to school children.
 Buddy Packs are backpacks filled with kid-friendly, nutritious food that students take home over the weekend or holiday periods to supplement their meals when there is not enough for them to eat at home.
 After the weekend, the kids bring their empty Buddy Pack back to school to be refilled by local volunteers.
 The program continues week after week throughout the school year or as needed to keep the growing youngsters happy and healthy.

-During the 2012-13 school-year, the Buddy Pack program will help feed more than 6,700 children each week.
-You can help by donating backpacks or money to purchase food for the program.
+During the 2012-13 school-year, the Buddy Pack program helped feed more than 6,800 children each week.
+You can help children in the 2013-14 school year by donating backpacks or money to purchase food for the program.
 You could also Adopt a Buddy to provide one backpack for one child for an entire school year!

 Items Needed for Buddy Packs

 Make a cash donation to The Food Bank, and we’ll buy food for the Buddy Packs directly.
 This is the best possible choice since The Food Bank can buy four times as much Buddy Pack food with $1 as the general public can.
 You can donate in person or by mail at 1021 Vandiver Drive, Columbia, 65202-1910, or by calling TFB, (573) 474-1020.

 If you want to donate directly, please give …